Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- A QuickSelect Category for POS is created, see [Create a QuickSelect Category](../Integration/07_ManageOffers.md#create-a-quickselect-category).
+- A QuickSelect Category for POS has been created, see [Create a QuickSelect Category](../Integration/07_ManageOffers.md#create-a-quickselect-category).

 #### Procedure